ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 > What is _service design_ to you, as a person recruiting, as a team recruiting and as an organisation recruiting?

-Frequently people reply “service design is the design of services”, but what does that mean?
+Frequently people reply “service design is the design of services”, but what does that mean in the context of the opportunity?

 #### What is a service?